Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 The electronic coupling is extracted using the direct coupling (DC) scheme \cite{hsu2009}, which accounts for orbital non-orthogonality through:

 where $T_{DA}$ is the Hamiltonian coupling element, $S_{DA}$ is overlap integral, and $e_D, e_A$ are localized orbital energies for donor and acceptor sites, respectively.

-Applying this methodology to the same 20 protein configurations, we obtained an averaged electronic coupling of $\left\langle |H_{DA}|\right\rangle = 6.35 \times 10^{-3}$ eV (6.35 meV) that aligns well with the 5 meV reported by Timmer et al. \cite{timmer2023}, also listed in Table \ref{tab:param1} and detailed in Supplementary Table \ref{tab:S4_elec_coup}.
+Applying this methodology to the same 20 protein configurations, we obtained an averaged electronic coupling of $\left\langle |H_{DA}|\right\rangle = 6.35 \times 10^{-3}$ eV (6.35 meV) that aligned well with the 5 meV reported by Timmer et al. \cite{timmer2023}, also listed in Table \ref{tab:param1}.